ixa-ehu/ixa-pipe-pos/README.md

 To add your language to ixa-pipe-pos the following steps are required:

-+ Create lemmatizer and (if required) multiword dictionaries following the format of those distributed in **pos-resources.tgz**.
++ Create lemmatizer and (if required) multiword and monosemic dictionaries following the format of those distributed in **pos-resources.tgz**.
   + **Create binary dictionaries (FSA):** Starting from the plain text tabulated dictionaries, do the following steps:
     + Get Morfologik standalone binary: http://sourceforge.net/projects/morfologik/files/morfologik-stemming/
-    + java -jar morfologik-tools-1.6.0-standalone.jar tab2morph --annotation "*" -i  ~/javacode/ixa-pipe-pos/pos-resources/lemmatizer-dicts/freeling/es-lemmatizer.dict -o spanish.morph
+    + java -jar morfologik-tools-1.6.0-standalone.jar tab2morph --annotation "*" -i
+    ~/javacode/ixa-pipe-pos/pos-resources/lemmatizer-dicts/freeling/es-lemmatizer.dict -o spanish.morph
     + java -jar morfologik-tools-1.6.0-standalone.jar fsa_build -i spanish.morph -o spanish.dict
     + **Create a *.info file like spanish.info**
-+ **Modify the classes** CLI, Resources and Annotate (and if multiword is required also MultiWordMatcher) adding for your language the same information that it is available for other languages.
++ **Modify the classes** CLI, Resources and Annotate; if multiword is required also MultiWordMatcher; if monosemic dictionaries for post-processing also MorfologikMorphoTagger) adding for your language the same information that it is available for other languages.
 + Train a model. **It is important that the tagset of the dictionaries and corpus be the same**.
 Also it is recommended to train a model with an external dictionary (see tag-dicts dictionaries distributed in pos-resources tarball).
 + Add documentation to this README.md.
 + **Do a pull request** to merge the changes with your new language.